TheJulienM/Jolimoi-Chiffres-Romains/README.md

 - Clone the repository with a cmd: git clone https://github.com/TheJulienM/Jolimoi-Chiffres-Romains.git
 - Go to the cloned directory with a cmd and run the command ```node index.js```
-- Go to your favorite browser at the address: http: // loalhost: 8080 (Change the port according to your configuration if necessary)
+- Go to your favorite browser at the address: http://localhost:8080 (Change the port according to your configuration if necessary)

 ** You can now use the app! **